fearthebeard88/Bookmark-Search/README.md

 This chrome extension is designed to help searching through bookmarks.
 Each search method looks through your bookmark titles.

 ### Note:
-The default keyboard shortcut is assigned to Control + Shift + F, if this does not work for you please check your extension shortcuts and ensure you are not already using that key combination for a different shortcut.
+The default keyboard shortcut is assigned to Alt+S, if this does not work for you please check your extension shortcuts and ensure you are not already using that key combination for a different shortcut.

 ## Currently Supported Search Methods